ikanisa/prisma/docs/iam/PERMISSION_ENFORCEMENT_NOTES.md

 ## Frontend Enforcement

 - `useOrganizations` exposes `currentRole` and a generalized `hasRole` check using the same hierarchy, so components can hide or disable UI affordances.
-- Documents page disables archive/restore for sub-manager roles and routes CLIENT uploads to the whitelisted PBC repository; tooltips communicate “Requires Manager or above” when actions are disabled.
+- Documents page disables archive/restore for sub-manager roles and now reads the client portal scope from `config/system.yaml` so CLIENT uploads are either routed to the configured PBC repositories or blocked entirely when `documents.upload` appears in the deny list.
+Uploads into approved repositories set `portal_visible=true` so RLS grants matching read access.
+Tooltips communicate “Requires Manager or above” or policy-driven restrictions when actions are disabled.
 - Admin pages already rely on `ProtectedRoute requiredRole="MANAGER"`; buttons with elevated requirements now reference `hasRole` to gate inline controls.

 ## Usage Guidance